-We identified the allowance for ECL of trade receivables as a key audit matter due to significant management judgement involved in the identification and measurement of the allowance for ECL.
+We identified the allowance for ECL on trade receivables as a key audit matter due to significant management judgement involved in the identification and measurement of the allowance for ECL.

-As disclosed in note 22 to the consolidated financial statements, the Group has trade receivables of approximately HK\$18,882,000, net of an allowance for ECL of approximately HK\$25,478,000 as at 31 March 2022.
+As disclosed in note 21 to the consolidated financial statements, the Group has trade receivables of approximately HK\$30,645,000, net of an allowance for ECL of approximately HK\$23,782,000 as at 31 March 2023.

-At the end of each reporting date, the management assesses whether there has been a significant increase in credit risk for exposures since initial recognition by comparing the risk of a default occurring over the expected life between the reporting date and the date of initial recognition.
+At the end of each reporting period, the management assesses whether there has been a significant increase in credit risk for exposures since initial recognition by comparing the risk of a default occurring over the expected life between the reporting date and the date of initial recognition.
 The management considers reasonably supportable information that is relevant and available without undue cost or effort for this purpose.
 This includes quantitative and qualitative information and also, forward-looking analysis.